shirisha-singh/SapientPJP/README.md

 # SAPIENT PJP
-Weekly Assignments would be added in the respective branches
+Weekly Assignments have been added in the respective branches.